SoftSec-KAIST/SURI/README.md

 # suri_artifact

-This artifact is designed to reproduce the results presented in our paper, "Towards Sound Reassembly of Modern x86-64 Binaries."
-We provide all benchmark binaries, except for the SPEC binaries, which are proprietary software.
+This artifact is intended to reproduce the experimental results presented in our paper, "Towards Sound Reassembly of Modern x86-64 Binaries", published at ASPLOS '25.
+It provides (1) the source code of SURI, (2) scripts for running experiments, and (3) datasets we used (including build scripts for our benchmark).

-Instead, we include build scripts to allow users to generate the binaries themselves.
-Please refer to Section 1.3 for details.
+N.B.
+We exclude SPEC benchmark binaries from our dataset because they are proprietary.
+See Section 1.3 for more details.

 ## 1. Preperation